Juan Encarnación: Career

 Encarnación was signed by the Detroit Tigers as an amateur free agent in 1992, at age 17, and made his Major League debut in 1997 at age 21 for the Tigers.
 He was the fourth youngest player in the AL that year.
+He had two career best 19-game hitting streaks in 2000 with Detroit.
 Encarnación played for the Tigers until 2002, when he was traded and had his best season as a Cincinnati Red and Florida Marlin, hitting a career-high 24 home runs and driving in 85 runs.
 In 2003, he set two more career highs with 94 RBI and a team-leading 37 doubles on the way to a World Series ring after winning the 2003 World Series with Florida.
 He was then traded to the Los Angeles Dodgers in December of that year.
 He was traded back to Florida midway through the 2004 season along with Paul Lo Duca and Guillermo Mota for Brad Penny, Bill Murphy, and Hee-seop Choi after hitting a disappointing .235 in 86 games.
 Encarnación bounced back with a solid year in 2005, batting .287 with 16 homers and 76 runs batted in.
 He was also on the roster for the Dominican team in the inaugural World Baseball Classic.
 Encarnación signed a three-year contract with St. Louis on December 23, 2005, worth $15 million.